-Overdrive off indicator light
+Overdrive off indicator light (Automatic transmission models only)

-This light comes on during driving when the overdrive switch is pressed to prevent overdrive operation.
+This light comes on during driving when the

+overdrive switch is pressed to prevent overdrive operation.

 The O/D OFF indicator light comes on for two seconds each time the ignition key is turned ON.
 This shows the light is functioning properly.